A Rough Path Perspective on Renormalization: Introduction

 For instance, writing $B^{I;w}$ for iterated It\^{o} integrals, in contrast to $B^w$ defined by iterated Stratonovich integration, we have with $v := \frac{1}{2} I^d$ where $(I^d)^{ij} = \delta^{ij}$, i.e., the identity matrix,

-This is nothing but a restatement of the familiar formula $\int_0^t B^i \circ dB^j = \int_0^t B^i dB^j +\tfrac{1}{2} \delta^{ij} t $.
-It is a non-trivial exercise to understand the It\^{o}-Stratonovich correction at the level of higher iterated integrals, cf.~\cite{BenArous89} and a ``branched'' version thereof briefly discussed in Section \ref{subsec:ItoStrat} below.
-Further examples were already given in the previous section, notably the case $\bar B^{ij} = (T_a B_t)^{ij}$ with an anti-symmetric $2$-tensor $a = (a^{ij})$ which arises in the study of Brownian particles in a magnetic field.
+This is nothing but a restatement of the familiar formula $ \int_0^t B^i dB^j +\tfrac{1}{2} \delta^{ij} t = \int_0^t B^i \circ dB^j$.
+It is a non-trivial exercise to understand the It\^{o}-Stratonovich correction at the level of higher iterated integrals, cf.~\cite{BenArous89} and a ``branched'' version thereof discussed in Section~\ref{subsec:ItoStrat} below. {Further examples where such translations serve as a ``renormalisation'' are discussed in Section~\ref{sec:introex}, notably the case $\bar B^{ij} = (T_a B)_t^{ij}$ with an anti-symmetric $2$-tensor $a = (a^{ij})$ which arises in the study of Brownian particles in a magnetic field.}

+It will be important for us to understand (explicitly) how to formulate (constant speed, higher) order translations, an analytic operation on rough paths, algebraically and ``point-wise'' terms of the time-space rough path.